Home

 There seems to be some controversy in switch terminology on a single on/off switch and how it's referred too.
 Some people call them 2-way and some call them SPST or toggle switch.
 SPST stands for "single-pole-single-throw" which means the switch has 1 common (single-pole) and 1 out (single-throw).
 Now on this site, I will be referring to switches as 2-way, 3-way etc..

-The proper switch terminology for a 2-way switch simply means you are controlling 1 wire in & 1 wire out, SPST (single-pole-single-throw).
+The switch terminology reflects on how each type of switch functions.
+A 2-way switch simply means you are controlling 1 wire in & 1 wire out, SPST (single-pole-single-throw).

 A 3-way switch is 1 wire in & 2 wires out or SPDT (single-pole-double-throw).